 The Public Policy and Responsibility Council

-In addition to the Office of Corporate Responsibility, Merck established the Public Policy and Responsibility Council, a senior-level decision-making governance body responsible for developing and monitoring Merck’s corporate responsibility approach, targets and progress against key performance indicators.
-Membership includes senior Merck leaders across all divisions and major functions.
-The council’s responsibilities include reviewing external issues that may affect Merck’s business and reputation; providing high-level guidance on Merck’s overall approach to corporate responsibility, such as deciding on priority issues; developing policies and position statements; identifying key external stakeholders and engaging in outreach; providing input into Merck’s annual corporate responsibility report; and providing ongoing counsel and guidance to the Office of Corporate Responsibility.
+The Public Policy and Responsibility Council is a senior-level decision-making governance body responsible for developing and monitoring our corporate responsibility approach, commitments and progress against key performance indicators.
+Membership includes senior leaders across all divisions and major functions of the company.
+The Council’s responsibilities include reviewing external issues that may affect our business and reputation; providing high-level guidance on our overall approach to corporate responsibility, such as deciding on priority issues; developing policies and position statements; identifying key external stakeholders and engaging in outreach; providing input into our company’s annual corporate responsibility report; and providing ongoing counsel and guidance to the Office of Corporate Responsibility.

 The Corporate Responsibility Report Working Group

 Each member of the Corporate Responsibility Report Working Group works directly with a member of the Public Policy and Responsibility Council to promote further integration of corporate responsibility into the business.
 Individual members have been chosen to be active advocates for corporate responsibility within their respective areas.
 In addition, the members of the working group, a diverse selection of employees from all divisions of the company, serve as content experts in their respective areas and work closely with the Office of Corporate Responsibility to help set goals and develop metrics that support and measure our overall corporate responsibility strategy and objectives.